eddy-dot/git-tutorial-guide/README.md

 | push      | Update remote refs along with associated objects  |
 <br/>

-The repository has for states:
+The repository has four states:
-1. Working directory: where I edit , create and delete files
+1.  **Working directory**: where I edit , create and delete files
-1. Staging area, where the changes in the working directory are selected to be saved
+2.  **Staging area**, where the changes in the working directory are selected to be saved
-1. Local repo: where the changes are in the staging area are saved, using
+3.  **Local repo**: where the changes are in the staging area are saved, using
 ```bash
 git commit -m "example"
 ```
-1. Remote repo: it is a web server hosting git, we are going to use github.com but there are some alternatives like gitlab.com, bitbucket.com
+4.  **Remote repo**: it is a web server hosting git, we are going to use github.com but there are some alternatives like gitlab.com, bitbucket.com
 ## Steps
 ### Create github repository
 -   Go to github.com, login if you haven't